PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 single ordered indexed/compatibility owner retains all fixtures and artifact behavior.

+The rank-four Swish to rank-three reshape suffix now has a bounded indexed owner in `pre_unary_reshape_suffix_layout.py`.
+It dispatches only indexed Mul operators and accepts the generic
+`Transpose -> Logistic/Mul -> Reshape -> Transpose` family when typed
+permutations, exact NHWC/NCHW and NCW/NWC views, dtype and per-tensor quantization, graph boundaries, exclusive mutable edges, operator order, and an exclusive typed reshape constant all agree.
+An immutable plan records the complete tensor/operator contract and is fully resolved again immediately before mutation.
+Apply uses differential graph-index updates, explicitly updates Session layout state, and has a deterministic rewrite bound.
+Plain unary cases, shared constants, dynamic or relaxed views, and every strict reject remain on the unchanged raw fallback.
+Pruning stays at the wrapper's single historical cleanup boundary, which removes corresponding stale layout entries after cleanup.

+LINEA is the non-zero production model: the first prefix invocation indexes one Swish suffix and the next two index zero.
+The first implementation exposed one correspondence-only incompatibility because a whole-input mutation reported `set_operator_inputs` instead of the historical `replace_operator_input_at`.
+Recording and correcting that single lineage source label restored all artifacts byte-for-byte.
+The sequential accuracy gate passes with maximum absolute error `0.002297189086675644` and zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter